tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/available_state_definitions_conversions.rst

 	  - Shadow flag
 	  - Shadow flag

 Regardless of the rotational coordinates chosen, the Unified State Model elements consists of 7 elements.
-For each Unified State Model representation, conversion to and from Keplerian and Cartesian coordinates is implemented.
-As an example, the conversion from Keplerian elements for the USM7 elements is shown here:
+For each Unified State Model representation, conversion to and from Cartesian coordinates is implemented.
+As an example, the conversion from Cartesian elements for the USM7 elements is shown here:

 .. code-block:: python

-	keplerian_elements = ...
+	cartesian_elements = ...
 	central_body = ...
 	central_body_gravitational_parameter = bodies.get( central_body ).gravitational_parameter

-	unified_state_model_elements = conversion.keplerian_to_unified_state_model( keplerian_elements, central_body_gravitational_parameter )
+	unified_state_model_elements = conversion.cartesian_to_unified_state_model( cartesian_elements, central_body_gravitational_parameter )

 Similarly, the inverse operation is done as: